Events in Manitoba History: Proportional Voting (1920-1957)

 The new system was used in only one constituency during the 1920 election: Winnipeg.
 Unlike today, the entire city was a single constituency with ten representatives in the Legislature (previously, it had had six).
 Each of the three political parties—Liberal (the incumbents), Conservative, and Labour—fielded ten candidates so someone with partisan leanings could vote a straight ticket.
 The other eleven were independents so there were a staggering 41 candidates listed on each ballot.
 There were 47,427 votes cast with an election threshold of 4,312 votes.
 Two candidates were elected in the first round of counting: Liberal candidate Thomas Johnson (barely above the threshold, with 4,386 votes) and Labour candidate and unconvicted 1919 Strike leader Fred Dixon (by a landslide, with 11,586 votes).
 The final group of 10 MLAs was not known until the votes had been counted 36 more times.
 They included four Liberals, four Labours (three of whom were residents at the Prison Farm), and two Conservatives.

 As of the 1927 general election, a “single transferable vote” system, similar to the one in Winnipeg, was used in other constituencies around Manitoba.
-In 1949, Winnipeg switched from electing ten MLAs overall to having four constituencies with four representatives each, with the results of each constituency decided by proportional voting.
+In the 1949 general election, Winnipeg switched from electing ten MLAs overall to having three constituencies with four representatives each, with the results of each constituency decided by proportional voting.
 However, the provincial experiment with proportional voting ended in 1957.
 The general election of 1958 was the first one since 1920 where Winnipeg voters returned to our long-familiar system of marking their single preferred candidate with an X.

 See also: